Georges Simenon: Second World War, 19391945

 During the war, Simenon sold the film rights to five of his novels to Continental Films, which was funded by the German government and banned the participation of Jews.
 The Continental production of Simenon's Les inconnus dans la maison (Strangers in the House) had exaggerated anti-Semitic themes which are not in the novel.
 Resistance underground newspapers began attacking Continental Films and anyone who took their money.

-In 1942, the French Commissariat-Géneral aux Questions Juives notified Simenon that they suspected him of being Jewish and gave him one month to prove he wasn't.
+In 1942, the French Commissariat-Géneral aux Questions Juives notified Simenon that they suspected him of being Jewish and gave him one month to prove he was not.
 Simenon was able to obtain the necessary certificates of birth and baptism through his mother, and soon after the Simenons moved to a more remote village in the Vendée.

 In 1944, Régine discovered Simenon's long-term affair with Boule, and Simenon also confessed to his numerous other affairs.
 The couple agreed to remain married for the sake of their child, but to give each other their sexual freedom.

-In November 1944, following the German retreat, Simenon, Marc and Boule moved to a hotel in the resort town of Les Sable d'Olonne, while Régine returned to their house near La Rochelle which had now been evacuated by the Germans.
+In November 1944, following the German retreat, Simenon, Marc and Boule moved to a hotel in the resort town of Les Sables d'Olonne, while Régine returned to their house near La Rochelle which had now been evacuated by the Germans.
 In January 1945, Simenon was placed under house arrest by the police and the French Forces of the Interior on suspicion of collaboration.
 After three months of investigations, he was cleared of all charges.

 Simenon went to Paris in May 1945 while Marc and Boule returned to their house near La Rochelle with Régine.
 Simenon, possibly out of concern that the French Communist Party might take over France, had decided to move to America.
 The rest of the family soon joined him in Paris and Simenon used his contacts to secure the required travel documents for America.
 Régine, however, refused to travel to America with Marc unless Boule stayed behind in France.
 Simenon reluctantly agreed to Régine's demand.